gatsbyjs/gatsby/packages/gatsby-source-wordpress/docs/tutorials/querying-data.md

 export default AuthorBio
 ```

-This gives us a component to render the Author Bio, and it declares the data that it needs with a
+This gives you a component to render the Author Bio, and it declares the data that it needs with a
 GraphQL Fragment.

 This allows the component that renders the data to be responsible for HTML needed to render the output,
 and declaring the data that it needs from GraphQL, which allows components to have smaller
 responsibilities.
 This can help greatly with building re-usable components and scaling applications.

 This AuthorBio component can now be used anywhere a WpUser is asked for.
-Here, we'll use it within
+Here, you'll use it within
 the Post component to show the Post's author.
-We'll change the WpPost Component like so:
+You'll change the WpPost Component like so:

 ```js
 import React from "react"